kragen/derctuo/markdown/vga-oscilloscope.md

 unless you are driving three separate monitors out of phase to avoid this.
 (Two monitors is not enough to eliminate these dropouts because the VBI of each monitor will inevitably contain many HBIs of the other.)
-There are cases where this matters: where you're watching for a single-shot event and you really need a lot of data on both sides of it, for example.
-Calibration may drift, since slight brightness changes don't affect the normal use of monitors; occasionally displaying a calibration frame or two instead of the input signal may help with this.
+There are cases where this matters: where you’re watching for a single-shot event and you really need a lot of data on both sides of it, for example.
+Calibration may drift, since slight brightness changes don’t affect the normal use of monitors; occasionally displaying a calibration frame or two instead of the input signal may help with this.